 The diversification benefits are persistent over time and, importantly, they tend to shine brightest during periods of market stress–like the Tech Bust, the Global Financial Crisis, and the recent Fed rate hike cycle– when investors need them most.

 A better portfolio is one that benefits from meaningful diversification, something stocks and bonds alone can’t deliver.
-Adding diversifying strategies and asset classes like Trend Following makes a portfolio fundamentally “better.”
+Adding diversifying strategies and asset classes like trend following makes a portfolio fundamentally “better.”
 These deliver a more favorable risk/return profile, with less stomach-churning drawdowns, and more fully compensate investors for the risk they take.

 While better portfolios bear less risk for a given level of return, investors can instead target higher returns for the same level of risk as a conventional portfolio.
 By scaling up the exposures of a well-diversified portfolio, we can help an investor achieve higher return objectives by making their better portfolios bigger.